Historic Preservation Commission

 The Town of Hartford received a Certified Local Government grant from the Vermont Division for Historic Preservation to prepare an update to the White River Junction Historic District.
 Brian Knight was hired by the Town to undertake the project.
 Currently, Hartford has nine historic districts listed on the National Register of Historic Places.

 This Historic Sites and Structures Survey (HSSS) was undertaken by the Town of Hartford and its Historic Preservation Commission as a Phase II following an earlier Phase I survey.

-Phase II has picked up where Phase I left off surveyed structures constructed between the 1920s and 1960s.
+Phase II (PDF) has picked up where Phase I left off surveyed structures constructed between the 1920s and 1960s.

-Click here to see the Advent Camp Meeting Grounds Historic District National Register of Historic Places Registration Form.
+See the Advent Camp Meeting Grounds Historic District National Register of Historic Places Registration Form.